 suggested he consider the University of Strasbourg

 , France.
 It was, to say the least, an idea that took our breath away.
-He had attended a couple of summer courses in Strasbourg in the early 80’s as a part of of his Masters in Apologetics
+He had attended a couple of summer courses in Strasbourg in the early 80s as a part of his Masters in Apologetics

 from the Simon Greenleaf School of Law.

-However, the thought of moving over in order to complete a doctorate was stunning.
+The thought of moving to France in order to complete a doctorate was stunning.

 However, one step at a time, the idea became a reality.
 In 1987 he received the degree of “doctorate de la troiseme cycle” in Protestant Theology.
 During the 1983-84 time frame while we were in residence, I received a degree in French from the University of Strasbourg

 .
-Of course, in the course of living and studying abroad, we learned much and fell in love with the Alsace region of France.
-Note to self: I must write a book, soon, to capture all the story behind this season of our lives
+In the course of living and studying abroad, we learned much and fell in love with the Alsace region of France.

 .
 It states that the land the house stands on was purchased from the Osage Land Trust in 1870